rashee1997/ai-wallgen/docs/feature_dynamic_configuration.md

 -   **Nest Appropriately:** While you can add keys at various levels, nesting them within relevant sections (e.g., custom camera details inside `camera_settings`) keeps your `user_preferences.json` organized.
 -   **Use Descriptive Key Names:** Clear key names (e.g., `my_artistic_theme` instead of `param1`) will translate better into the flattened context.
 -   **Avoid Reserved Names:** Be mindful of existing key names used by the application to avoid conflicts, especially for top-level settings directly managed by the `UserPreferences` class.
 The `flatten_settings` function has an `ignore_keys` set (e.g., for `negative_prompt` which is handled separately).
--   **Refer to `README.md`:** The main project `README.md` also contains a section "Advanced: Adding Custom Keys in User Preferences" which provides a concise example.

 This dynamic configuration capability is a cornerstone of AI Wallgen's flexibility, allowing users to deeply customize the AI's creative process.